 These are just a few of the Kiwi scientists working with nanotechnology.
 The New Zealand Government has committed significant funding to this area of research.
 The Science for Technological Innovation National Science Challenge and Centres of Research Excellence are examples of collaborative initiatives to develop novel materials or technologies that will help deliver economic, environmental and health benefits to the country.

 If you are a scientist working in nanoscience and you would like your work featured on the Science Learning Hub, please get in touch with us.

 Nanotechnology and innovation and related articles

 Nanotechnology offers exciting possibilities for innovation in industry.
 Revolution Fibres is a high-tech start-up company that produces commercial quantities of electrospun nanofibre.
 They are one of only a few companies worldwide and the only company in Australasia able to do this.
 Nanofibres offer a variety of possibilities from air filtration to cosmetic applications.

 Take up the challenge

 Student activities encourage students to explore both the practical and the social aspects of nanotechnology.
-The Meet the microscopes interactive matches nanotechnological tasks with the corresponding microscopes.
 Measure a molecule uses simple measurements and mathematical equations to calculate the length of a detergent molecule.
 Probing fridge magnets investigates the principle behind scanning probe and magnetic force microscopes.
 In Seeing the invisible, students use mystery boxes to map an image – analogous to how nanotechnologists create images at the nanoscale.
 Social issues and nanotechnology encourages students to think about the positive and negative factors of nanotechnology in their daily lives.